Table of contents

 Oh, and don’t forget to protect your computer with good antivirus software that will warn you if you go astray.
 Clario offers comprehensive antivirus software to catch different types of computer viruses before they become a problem:

 1. Dowload Clario and set up your account

 3. When prompted to, go to System Preferences > Security & Privacy > Full Disk Access.
 Enter your password after hitting the unlock icon, before giving ticking the boxes next to Clario and co.Clario.Antivirus.Extension to provide access

-Now that you’re set, Clario will provide you with all-round real-time protection by checking the links you're about to click, sites you browse, and files you download for malware.
-To give it a go, download a free 7-day trial right now (no credit card required.)
+Now that you’re set, try Clario to get all-round real-time protection by checking the links you're about to click, sites you browse, and files you download for malware.